 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

-What is the difference between olive oil vs extra virgin olive oil?
-Read on to learn the differences between the different grades of olive oils and for tips to get the most benefit from this healthy monounsaturated fat.
+What are the differences between olive oils?
+Pure olive oil vs extra virgin olive oil?
+Read on to learn the different grades of olive oils and tips to get the most benefit from this healthy monounsaturated fat.

 When olive oils have this designation, you know that you will get the most benefit from the oil.